ad2896/Python_Prac/README.md

 # Python_programs
-Jus a simple Calculator using functions
+Jus a simple Calculator using functions and If conditions